MechanicalRabbit/DataKnots.jl/doc/src/index.md

 # DataKnots.jl

-*DataKnots are a Julia library for representing and querying data, including nested and circular structures.
-DataKnots provides integration and analytics across CSV, JSON, XML and SQL data sources with an extensible, practical and coherent algebra of data processing pipelines.*
+*DataKnots aspires to be a Julia library for representing and querying data, including nested and circular structures.
+DataKnots will provide integration and analytics across CSV, JSON, XML and SQL data sources with an extensible, practical and coherent algebra of query combinators.*

+At this time, while we welcome feedback and contributors, DataKnots is not yet usable for general audiences.

 ## Contents